PeterKawa/esp_motion_mmwave/README.md

 Make sure you change all the !secret values, or create them in your esphome secrets

 #### Step 4
-Add example code to the yaml code of a new device in ESPhome
+_Add_ (do NOT overwrite), so ADD the example yaml code to the yaml code of a new device in ESPhome
 Once finsihed and sensor is online, you can add it in Home assistant or visit the webpage of the device.

 #### Home Assistant